symbol/symbol-docs/source/concepts/namespace.rst

 Duration
 ********

-.. figure:: ../resources/images/diagrams/namespace-life-cycle.png
-    :width: 800px
-    :align: center

-    Namespace life-cycle

 At the time of the namespace **registration**, you must set the number of confirmed blocks you would like to rent the namespace for.

 The maximum namespace duration is ``365`` days.
 By default, the network is configured to generate a block every ``15`` seconds.
 You can use the following formula to convert approximately days to blocks:

     duration ≈ numberOfDays * 86400 / blockGenerationTargetTimeInSeconds

+.. figure:: ../resources/images/diagrams/namespace-life-cycle.png
+    :width: 800px
+    :align: center

+    Namespace life-cycle

-During the renting period, the namespace owner can create subnamespaces, alias accounts and mosaics.
+During the **renting period**, the namespace owner can create subnamespaces, alias accounts and mosaics.
 The owner can also **extend the rental** by sending a :ref:`register namespace transaction <register-namespace-transaction>` with the desired number of additional blocks.

 The network :properties:`can define <config-network.properties>` a **grace period** that enables the namespace owner to renew the namespace past the expiration date before it becomes publicly available for registration.

-When the grace period ends, the existing aliases and subnamespaces are pruned, becoming **inactive**.
-Hence, other accounts can now register the namespace again.
+When the grace period ends, the namespace is **deleted**.
+At this point in time, the namespace becomes **available** for its registration again.

+.. csv-table:: Permissions by namespace status
+    :header: "Action", "Available", "Registration Period", "Grace Period"
+    :delim: ;

+    Register a new namespace; ✔️; ❌; ❌
+    Renew the namespace;   ❌; ✔️; ✔️
+    Create subnamespaces;   ❌; ✔️; ❌
+    Link an alias to an address;   ❌; ✔️; ❌
+    Link an alias to a mosaic;   ❌; ✔️; ❌
+    Send a transaction with an aliased mosaic;   ❌; ✔️; ❌ Send a transaction to an aliased address;   ❌; ✔️; ❌

 ****
 Cost